alibenski/clm-learning/web/modules/contrib/floating_block/README.md

 ## CONFIGURATION

- Configure which htmls blocks to apply the effect to in Administration > Configuration > User interface > Floating block
+ Configure which html blocks to apply the effect to in Administration > Configuration > User interface > Floating block

  Customize the menu settings in Administer  Site configuration